jbcodeforce/java-studies/docs/quarkus.md

       GREETING_MESSAGE: salut
     ```

-    * Add properties to match the environment variables, and the reference to the config map.
+    * To inject environment variables from config map add a property with the name of the config map.

     ```properties
     greeting.message=bonjour